kagaimiq/jielie/datafmt/bankcb.md

 BANKCB (probably: BANKed Code Block(s)) is used to store banked code, for example in the early chip series like [AC410N](../chips/cd03/index.md#ac410n) or in 8051-based chips like [SH50](../chips/sh50/index.md), etc.

-Even with chips that have access to relatively huge memory storage (e.g. a memory-mapped SPI flash or an SDRAM of some kind), this thing still lives to this day to store the second stage bootloader (the `uboot.boot`) that is in charge of initializing such memories and eventually starting execution from them.
+This format is also used in chip series that inherently have access to a relatively huge memory storage such as a memory mapped SPI flash or some kind of SDRAM.
+In these cases it is used to store the second stange bootloader (`uboot.boot`) which is used to initialize such memories and finally handle over execution to code contained there.

 ## Format